emlynoregan/im_task_webapp2/README.md

 		  script: main.app
 		  login: admin

-Note "login: admin"; this locks down the interface to tasks to your own code; you don't want external callers to kick of tasks with unknown code.
+Note "login: admin"; this locks down the tasks interface to your own code; you don't want external callers to kick off tasks with unknown code.

 In main.py, you need to add the @tasks route to the webapp2 routes before constructing the app: